Amazon Stock Price Prediction

 - Where will Amazon stock be in five years?

 - Share prices will depend on many factors that can't be quantified years in advance, which makes five-year stock forecasts purely speculative.
-But Seeking Alpha, relying on an extensive set of assumptions, offered a midrange prediction in January that Amazon stock could soar to $5,530 in five years.
-The prediction was made prior to Amazon's 20-for-1 stock split.
-The equivalent price, adjusted for the split, is $276.50.
+But InvestorPlace, relying on an extensive set of assumptions, predicted in November 2022 that Amazon stock could reach or surpass $200 in five years.

 - What will Amazon be worth in 2030?